Blow The Man Down

 "Or something."
 With those boots on, she didn't have to lean up much to brush her lips over his.
-Her tongue traced the crease of his lips before she drew backwards towards where their son sat in his carriage.
+Her tongue traced the crease of his lips, then urged them open, tasting him leisurely in as blatant an incursion as Captain Kidd had ever led on an unsuspecting spice-laden vessel.
+Defenseless, he sighed into her smile as she captured his bottom lip in her teeth, tugging gently before letting him go with a little pat on his cheek.
+Throwing him a knowing grin, she stepped backwards, then turned towards where their son sat in his carriage.

 Jack watched as she wheeled the stroller around towards the front door.
 The skirt swayed from side to side as she moved, allowing glimpses of those boots.
 He couldn't decide what was better—the boots or the black leather thing or that little freckle that sat just above her right shoulder blade.
-And this woman was his wife!
-He told himself that he'd only gotten into the spirit of the holiday when he breathed out a wondrous, "Well, shiver me timbers."
+Hell—the best part was that this woman was his wife.
+He realized that he'd finally gotten into the spirit of the holiday when he breathed out a wondrous, "Well, shiver me timbers."

 Pulling the door open, Sam turned to give him a jaunty look over her bare, bare shoulder.
 "If you're lucky, we'll do that, too."